-Over the last decade, the recognition of the responsibility of the EU as a whole in promoting, advancing and integrating a child-rights based approach has slowly but steadily gained ground at EU level.
-In 2006 the European Commission acknowledged the insufficiency and inadequacy of child protection mechanisms and the consequent enduring gaps in the safeguards of children's fundamental rights, while recognising the 'essential and fundamental added value' which the EU can provide in this field.433 Moreover the Commission has recognized the existing disparities in the extent and quality of assistance afforded 'when a child protection need is identified', highlighting the fact that the CRC standards may be not upheld as they should, thus identifying the need for a coordinated child protection system, in accordance with the clear aim of promotion and protection of the rights of the child enshrined in the Article 3(3) TEU.434 In this context, 10 principles for integrated child protection systems were established, which include inter-alia the recognition of every child as 'rights holder, with non-negotiable rights to protection', the need for standard-setting and effective monitoring and accountability systems with integrated 'child-sensitive and accessible complaint and reporting mechanisms'.435
+Over the last decade, recognition of the responsibility of the EU as a whole in promoting, advancing and integrating a child rightsbased approach has slowly but steadily gained ground at the EU level.
+In 2006, the European Commission acknowledged the insufficiency and inadequacy of child protection mechanisms and the subsequent enduring gaps in the safeguards of children's fundamental rights while recognising the 'essential and fundamental added value' which the EU can provide in this field.434 Moreover, the Commission has recognised the existing disparities in the extent and quality of assistance afforded 'when a child protection need is identified', highlighting the fact that the CRC standards may not be upheld as they should, thus identifying the need for a coordinated child protection system, in accordance with the clear aim of promoting and protecting the rights of the child enshrined in Article 3(3) TEU.
+435 In this context, ten principles for integrated child protection systems were established, which include, inter alia, the recognition of every child as a 'rights holder, with non-negotiable rights to protection', the need for standard setting and effective monitoring and accountability systems with integrated 'child-sensitive and accessible complaint and reporting mechanisms'.
+436